SAMED position paper

 Boosting local manufacture

 A stronger South African medtech manufacturing sector would benefit South Africa’s economic recovery, enhance trade into Africa, strengthen national and continental healthcare systems, and improve access to health services.
 SAMED, therefore, views itself as an active partner in efforts to expand local manufacturing.
 It believes government has a major role to play in providing well-informed strategic guidance, developing a more enabling policy and regulatory environment and resolving cross-cutting economic challenges including securing the power supply at reasonable cost which is essential for all manufacture.
-The complementary roles of local and domestic supply chains should be maintained so that access to a full range of medtech is always guaranteed.
+The complementary roles of international and domestic supply chains should be maintained so that access to a full range of medtech is always guaranteed.

 Although the pandemic highlighted low-middle income countries’ dependence on imported medical devices and pharmaceutical products, in South Africa this has not yet resulted in major upscaling of local manufacture of healthcare products.
 The process takes time and needs to be viewed as a longer-term project that requires sustained resources.
 However, some innovative solutions developed locally during the pandemic have strengthened local expertise and capacity, as well as benefitted patients.
 These hint at the potential for a more vibrant medtech manufacturing industry in South Africa.